SAP-samples/logistics-business-network-integration/README.md

 The [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1h) that you need to call.

-During this step, SAP Will invite your test tenant to a dummy shipper tenant for test puruposes.
-You would have to accept the invitation by logging in to you LBN tenant and Navigating to Manage Invitation tile.
+During this step, SAP will invite your test tenant to a dummy shipper tenant for test puruposes.
+You would have to accept the invitation by logging in to you LBN tenant and navigating to Manage Invitation tile.

-Below [application link](https://help.sap.com/viewer/185742008f2c477ca789b93675b0ec6c/LBN/en-US/011fbcd85017450587389c4a10190077.html) help will guide you on how to configure you endpoint in our app.
+Below [application link](https://help.sap.com/viewer/185742008f2c477ca789b93675b0ec6c/LBN/en-US/011fbcd85017450587389c4a10190077.html) help will guide you on how to configure your endpoint in our app.